Table of Contents

 /**

-* it is sometimes necessary to rotate the loaded model 180 degrees in place around the Y-axis
+* it is sometimes necessary to rotate the loaded model 180 degrees around the Y-axis in place

 */